chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/edit-run-list.png" alt="Edit Run List">}}

-You can find the editing window directly by selecting **Edit Run List** from the options list ( {{< fontawesome class="fas fa-ellipsis-h" >}}) of a specific node in the node list.
+You can find the editing window directly by selecting the ellipses icon {{< fontawesome class="fas fa-ellipsis-h" >}} and then **Edit Run List**  of a specific node in the node list.
 Selecting the option opens a pop-up for editing the run list.

 #### Manage Tags